Stove Help & Advice Home

 If the liner is really stuck then you can solve this problem by measuring the remaining liner to work out where the liner is stuck.
 Measure down this distance and open up the chimney inside the house a little below this point.
 Pulling the rope so that it makes a noise may help to locate where the chimney is inside the house.
 Solve the obstruction problem and close the hole up again afterwards.

-Once the liner is down as far as it needs to go, if you are not using insulation, or if you are using rockwool sleeves, move the fixing clamp down the flexible chimney liner till it rests on the top of the chimney and supports the weight of the liner at the required height.
+Once the liner is down as far as it needs to go, if you are not using insulation, or if you are using linertherm, move the fixing clamp down the flexible chimney liner till it rests on the top of the chimney and supports the weight of the liner at the required height.
 You may need to pull up a little on the liner before you tighten the fixing clamp.

 It is best to notch the chimney to allow the fixing clamp legs to sit flush with the top of the stack and so let the closing plate sit flat above the fixing clamp.
 Often all you have to do is remove some of the masonry from between bricks.
 The clamp can go above the closing plate instead if it is easier, but it must be remembered that the fixing clamp must still bear on the sides of the chimney as the closing plate is NOT a support component.
 If the chimney opening is too wide for the clamp to bear on both sides then reduce the opening using a couple of pieces of paving slab, thick slate etc or stainless steel bars.

-register plate in place.
+If you are doing a leca backfill then tie the liner off while you fix the register plate in place.
 Once the register plate is screwed into place put your hand up through the flue hole of the plate and put a fillet of mortar all around the outside edge of the plate where it meets the walls so as to seal it.
 Pull the adaptor through the register plate hole and tighten the clamp around it.
 Now you can go back up and do the leca backfill.
 Pull the liner up as you backfill to keep it as straight as possible and fill the whole chimney with leca.

 Cut the excess liner using metal snips or a hacksaw so that about half the height of your pot is left.
 Remember that the edges of the flexible chimney liner will be very sharp.
-You need to fill the space inbetween the liner and the pot with mortar otherwise water may run down the outside of the liner.
+You need to fill the space in between the liner and the pot with mortar otherwise water may run down the outside of the liner.
 If this is not possible then cut the liner off shorter until it will be possible to fill the gap with mortar.

 Once backfilled you can fit the fixing clamp and closing plate.